 About me

-I am a 3rd generation tailor in my family.
+I am a 3rd generation tailor from a family of tailors.

 I have spent decades working in the film, fashion and theatre industry.